exoscale/ex/README.md

 ## Rationale

-* We want to be able to express/handle exceptions via `ex-data` in a more formalised way.
+* We want to be able to express/handle exceptions via `ex-info` in a more formalised way.

 * We want to be able to support java like exceptions hierarchies,